cysouw/diathesis/text/c03_summaryDia.md

 ### *Präverb Dativ Antipassiv* {#sec:summary-praverb-dativ-antipassiv}

 The ~~Präverb Dativ Antipassiv~~ (full discussion in [@sec:preverb-dative-antipassive]) is a diathesis in which a preverb induces the demotion of a dative argument.
 For example, *schenken* 'to gift' [@next a] has a dative recipient, while *verschenken* 'to give away' [@next b] has no dative anymore.
 The dative can be retained as a prepositional phrase, but it is typically omitted.
+Such antipassives marked by a preverb mainly occur with verbs that take both a dative and an accusative argument.

 ::: ex
 a.
 Ich schenke dem Kindergarten meine Bücher.